View all posts filed under 'Running'

 The ectomorph in the middle is me.
 I think I may have weighed 130 lbs back then…sopping wet.
 The blond Adonis on the right who looks like he should be giving massages to rich, middle-aged women at Club Med is Lindsey.
 Coach Earl “Dude, where’s my car?”
 F. is on the left.

-Now before all you ladies go getting too worked up over Lindsey, I should point out that he never beat me in a race, and we all know how important that is later in life.
-Like good looks are going to get you anywhere–ha!
-Besides, all that muscle can really weigh you down around mile-3 anyway.
+Now before all you ladies go getting too worked up over Lindsey, I should point out that he never beat me in a race, and we all know how important that is later in life.… Read the rest

 The Morning Run, A Reprise